matthijskooijman/arduino-dsmr/README.md

 My assumption is that de device_type of a GAS meter is always "3".
 If that is not the case: all bets are off.

-Do not try to use this library for soemthing usefull with an Arduino UNO (atmega328) as it will not work but .. it will not raise an error so your completely "in the blind"! (see <a href="https://github.com/matthijskooijman/arduino-dsmr/issues/13">this issue</a>)
+Do not try to use this library for something usefull with an Arduino UNO (atmega328) as it will not work but .. it will not raise an error so your completely "in the blind"! (see <a href="https://github.com/matthijskooijman/arduino-dsmr/issues/13">this issue</a>)